-When is a survey for biodiversity required?

-How will we protect biodiversity in the development process?

-Who should conduct a biodiversity survey?

-What surveys should be undertaken?

-Biodiversity Net Gain & Offsetting

-Monitoring
+- 1. Introduction - 2.
+When is a survey for biodiversity required? - 3.
+How will we protect biodiversity in the development process? - 4.
+Who should conduct a biodiversity survey? - 5.
+What Ecological Assessment surveys should be undertaken? - 6.
+Biodiversity Net Gain (BNG) - 7.
+Management and Monitoring of Habitats - 8.
 Validation of Planning Applications